jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ## Lab Objectives
 The student upon completion of Lab 5 should have achieved the following objectives:

-* Understanding Jalapeno software stack
+* High level understanding of the Jalapeno software stack
 * Understanding and configuration of BMP
-* Creation of SRv6 data plane support on Amsterdam and Rome
+* Creation of SRv6 locator/function SIDs for BGP IPv4 and IPv6 global tables

 ## Jalapeno Overview
 Project Jalapeno combines existing open source tools with some new stuff we've developed into a data collection and warehousing infrastructure intended to enable development of SDN or network service applications.
-Think of it as applying microservices architecture and concepts to SDN: give developers the ability to quickly and easily build microservice control planes on top of a common data collection and warehousing infrastructure.
+Think of it as applying microservices architecture and concepts to SDN: give developers the ability to quickly and easily build microservice control planes on top of a common data infrastructure.
 More information on Jalapeno can be found at the Jalapeno Git repository: [LINK](https://github.com/cisco-open/jalapeno/blob/main/README.md)

 ### Jalapeno Architecture and Data Flow
 ![jalapeno_architecture](https://github.com/cisco-open/jalapeno/blob/main/docs/diagrams/jalapeno_architecture.png)